-I like grated cheese on my spaghetti so I brought a grater from the poundstore.
+I like grated cheese on my spaghetti, so I brought a grater from the pound-store.
 You can get by with cutting the cheese with a knife so this is an optional item rather than an essential.

 It gets forgotten in the cupboard so I will try keeping it on a shelf instead.
 I eat a lot of rice and pasta and pressure cooking these does not offer much of a real time saving and the pot is large for the volumes that I cook.
 The pressure cooker is good for cooking rice or pasta with other ingredients.

 Don’t bother with non-stick or stainless steel woks.
-Get a carbon steel wok of 13-14 inches and season it
+Get a carbon steel wok of 13-14 inches and season it.

 I use my microwave a lot but I really should use it more creatively.
 Mainly I use it to cook frozen vegetables.
 A bowl of frozen veg can be cooked in just a few minutes.
 I also use it to make polenta or mug brownies.

-George Foreman Grill.
+George Foreman Grill

 I will admit I have used my wok and frying pan much less since I brought my George Foreman.
 Bear in mind it cooks both sides of the food at once so will cook quicker than a conventional grill.

 I don’t think I have ever owned kitchen tongs.
 The closest thing I have to them are cooking chopsticks, which I seldom use.
 A wooden spatula serves for flipping food.

-If you like porridge a small non-stick milk pan is worth having.
+If you like porridge, a small non-stick milk pan is worth having.
 It lets you make breakfast if the pans from the night before have not yet been washed.

 I would not class a ladle as an essential.
 I’d not throw my away but I’d not rush out to buy them if I didn’t have them.

-It is a good idea to select one that can also be used in the microwave.
+It is a good idea to select one that can also be used in the microwave and halogen oven.
 I fill mine with tortilla chips and melt grated cheese over them.

-Measuring Spoons and Measuring Cups.
+Measuring Spoons and Measuring Cups

 I don’t own any of these and have managed without them.
 The scales, measuring jug and eating spoons get used instead.

-Depending on your cooking style these can be handy to have.
+Depending on your cooking style, these can be handy to have.

 Handy to have, particularly if you are easily distracted or not that experienced at cooking.

-Generally I use the saucepan lids to drain pots.
+Generally, I use the saucepan lids to drain pots.
 A colander can be useful for some other tasks such as washing fruit or veg.
 Can also be used as a well ventilated fruit bowl.

 I seldom use mine but it is worth having one.
 A sieve can be used to drain stuff that would go through a colander.
 It can also be used to sift flour or icing sugar.

-If you want to use your oven you will need at least one ware that can be used in it.
+If you want to use your oven, you will need at least one ware that can be used in it.
 You can use your casserole dish and get by using foil instead of a baking sheet.
 A non-stick backing tin a few inches deep can be used to make pies or toad in the hole.

 A few plastic boxes can prove handy.

-Oven Glove and Tea Towels.
+Oven Glove and Tea Towels

 My girlfriend’s sister took a dislike to my oven glove and it disappeared.
 Tea towels work just as well and are more versatile.

-Food Processor, Blender, Liquidiser.
+Food Processor, Blender, Liquidizer